outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - variable groups should be differentiated from individual variables bc variable groups are on a different interaction level
           - input/output variables should be connected in some way (like constant position or adjacence or connecting path) but should also be clearly isolated, unless interchangeable
         - choose a base that fits & is relevant to data meaning
-          - connecting variables based on original position adjacence
+          - connecting variables based on original position adjacence if no position changes are necessary
           - connecting states in original sequence based on time
         - avoids assigning arbitrary structure
           - distance/position that doesnt indicate info about a function, attribute, or identity